hilton/hilton.github.com/blog/_posts/2018-06-26-code-maintenance-problem.md

 Software maintenance is one of those things.

 We don’t talk about software maintenance because we don’t want to face reality.
-It’s much easier to talk about the idealised perfect that we don’t actually have, because then we don’t have to admit to the problems we’re really facing, during long-term development.
+It’s much easier to talk about the idealised perfect software that we don’t actually have, because then we don’t have to admit to the problems we’re really facing, during long-term development.
 That’s a shame, because we’re ultimately be better off when we face up to the code maintenance problem.

 ## The code maintenance naming problem